tjphippen/fediverse/README.md

 ----

 ## Networks
 There are multiple decentralized content delivery networks.
 The following is a few to look into & that we may or may not end up using.
-Please give feedback/suggestions if there are alternatives that would better serve the goald of this application.
+Please give feedback/suggestions if there are alternatives that would better serve the goals of this project.
 A Node.js/npm package will be created as a wrapper to interact with the various network APIs running on the Creator's instance

 Matrix: https://matrix.org/docs/develop | https://github.com/matrix-org/dendrite